 Request test scores to be sent

 Transfer students are not required to submit ACT or SAT scores, but they will be considered if submitted.

 International applicants should review our requirements for submitting either a TOEFL or IELTS score.

 Ask for a letter of recommendation

 We require you to submit one letter of recommendation written by someone who can attest to your academic ability, such as a teacher, faculty member, school counselor, or advisor.
-If you choose, you can also submit a letter of recommendation from another source, such as an employer, coach, research mentor, community leader, or clergy.
+If you choose, you can also submit another letter of recommendation from an additional source, such as an employer, coach, research mentor, community leader, or clergy.
 Students with an interest in engineering are encouraged to obtain a letter of recommendation from a math or science teacher.
 Remember to have a discussion with your chosen recommender first to see if they are willing and able to provide a letter.

 If you apply using the UW System Application, your recommender can use our online recommendation form.
 This system allows you to request letters from each of your chosen contacts.
 By creating a log in and entering your information, your recommender will receive an email with a link to upload a letter to our office.
 Those who apply using the Common Application should request a recommendation through that system.